 The volcanoes’ slopes contain various ecosystems and are biologically diverse, and their peaks provide a striking backdrop to this gorgeous scenery.

 The guide leads you through the gorillas’ world, surrounded by wild forests and impressive birdlife, and explains the gorillas’ behavior along the way.
-Trekking excursions normally leave from Ntebeko Entrance Gate at 8 am daily and lasts between two and four hours.
+Trekking excursions normally leave from Ntebeko Entrance Gate at 8 am daily and lasts between 2 and 4 hours.

 Visitors should please note that the Nyakagezi gorilla group moves frequently into the adjacent forests in Rwanda and DR Congo, but may only be tracked when they are in Uganda.
 Visitors spend a maximum of one hour with the group in order to minimize disturbance.